Free Action Plan Template Download: Google Sheets, Excel, Word, and PDF

 PDF (Best for Printing and Archiving)

 Best for plans that need to be printed, signed, or archived as a permanent record.
-The PDF template is formatted for letter-size paper with clean print margins.
-Use this when the action plan is part of formal governance (corrective action plans for audits, performance improvement plans for HR files).
+Formatted for letter-size paper with clean print margins.
+Use this when the action plan is part of formal governance (corrective action plans for audits, PIPs for HR files).

 • Print-ready with optimized margins